Many parts of the country are experiencing housing shortages and experts predict a building boom is just around the corner.

 - Height of the building

-- Subject to recorded easements, maintenance, agreements, etc
+- Whether the property is subject to recorded easements, maintenance, agreements, etc.

-During the final review, any revisions required by the city or county will be added to your estimated cost.
+During the final review, any revisions required by the city or county will be added to your estimated costs.

 WaFd Bank's Loans and Financing

 WaFd Bank has been helping people achieve their home ownership dreams for more than 100 years.
 We have experience in land loans and construction financing.
 And, unlike many other lenders, we keep all of the loans we make.

 - Short-term and long-term loans on improved land (lot loans) up to $700,000.